noi-techpark/odh-datacollector-flightdata/README.md

 - mosquitto (MQTT)
 - postgres (Database)
-- integrator (Apache Camel)
+- datacollector (Apache Camel)

-> Note that the first launch may take some time, because the Docker images must be pulled and the `integrator` container has to download all necessary Maven dependencies.
+> Note that the first launch may take some time, because the Docker images must be pulled and the `datacollector` container has to download all necessary Maven dependencies.

 To subscribe to all topics on the running `mosquitto` instance, use the script `mosquitto-docker-local-sub.sh` located inside the `scripts` folder: